 "Flat irons or sad irons include all those irons that are used solely for smoothing and are constructed of cast or wrought iron.
 Included in this category are those irons which were designed to have cooler or cold handles - ie., detachable wood handles, handles with holes, handles with insulation, and heat shields or other unique designs which can keep the iron handle cooler than the iron base."
-Irons By Irons, page 95
+David Irons, Irons By Irons, page 95.

 Asbestos Sad Iron Set in Original Wooden Box.